-There is good evidence of structured and well-organized taught material (lecture presentations, good blending of theoretical material and practice, case studies (groups and individual), etc.).
+There is good evidence of structured and well-organized taught material (lecture presentations, good blending of theoretical material and practice, independent study etc).
 All teaching material is uploaded to the Moodle platform and students have easy access to it.
 Textbooks are revised regularly and students get the newest editions.